-Motion capture actor as part-time job in 2012
+Motion capture actor as a part-time job in 2012

 Yes, you’ve read it correctly.
 In 2012, while Furukawa was busy with his seiyuu schedules, the seiyuu got a part-time job as a motion capture actor for the Playstation 3 game White Knight Story.

-This one is no surprise, specially in the seiyuu industry.
+This one is no surprise, especially in the seiyuu industry.

 It has been disclosed by the talent company in which the seiyuu is a part of that Furukawa‘s schedule is packed, although not as bad as fellow seiyuu Hino Satoshi who only sleeps two hours a day, nonetheless still a very stressful day.

-Furukawa spends his day going from one studio to another changing his activities from dubbing, to hosting niconico live broadcasting shows, the seiyuu has few time to spare.
+Furukawa spends his day going from one studio to another changing his activities from dubbing, to hosting niconico live broadcasting shows, the seiyuu has little time to spare.